Byambyn Rinchen

 Byambyn Rinchen (Бямбын Ринчен; 21 November 1905 – 4 March 1977), also known as Rinchen Bimbayev (Ринчен Бимбаев), was a Mongolian scholar and writer.
 He was a researcher of Mongolia's language, literature, and history, and a recorder and preserver of the country's cultural heritage, publishing many shamanist and folklore texts.
 Rinchen was also a prolific poet, essayist, short story writer, novelist, and translator, authoring the screenplay for Tsogt taij (1945), Mongolia's first historical feature film, and the trilogy Rays of Dawn (1951–1955, revised 1971), its first novel set during the 1921 revolution.
-Rinchen was often criticized by the ruling Mongolian People's Revolutionary Party for his "nationalism", but was spared in the Stalinist purges of the 1930s.
+Rinchen was often criticized by the ruling Mongolian People's Revolutionary Party for his "nationalism" and was arrested during the Stalinist purges of the 1930s.

 Biography

 Byambyn Rinchen (full name Rinchendorj) was born on 21 November 1905 in Mongolian Kyakhta (now Altanbulag, Selenge Province), just across the border from Troitskosavsk (now named Kyakhta) in the Russian Empire.
 His great-grandfather Bimba, despite being an ethnic Khalkha of the Yüngshiyebü clan, fled zud in Outer Mongolia and enrolled in Russia's Buryat Cossacks, adopting the surname Bimbayev (which Rinchen also used early in his life).
 Rinchen's mother was a descendant of the famous Khalkha prince Choghtu Khong Tayiji, whose poetry Rinchen later studied.
 After the 1911 revolution, Rinchen's father, Radnajab (1874–1921), worked as a border official.

 Rinchen learned Mongolian and Manchu before attending a Russian school in Kyakhta from 1914 to 1920, and in 1921 was employed as a scribe in the Bogd Khan government's Border Ministry.
 Between 1923 and 1927, Rinchen studied at Leningrad's Institute of Oriental Languages with Russian Mongolist Boris Vladimirtsov, and after his return worked with Tsyben Zhamtsarano at the Institute of Scriptures and Manuscripts and was director of an Ulaanbaatar middle school.
 Rinchen joined the leftist "Writers' Circle" in 1929.
 In 1931, he married Ochiryn Ratna (Maria Ivanovna Oshirov), a Buryat and former wife of arrested Buryat scholar Dashi Sampilon.
-The couple had three daughters and one son, Rinchen Barsbold, one of Mongolia's leading paleontologists.
+The couple had three daughters and one son, Rinchen Barsbold, one of Mongolia's leading paleontologists who named the dinosaur genus Rinchenia after his father.

 On 10 September 1937, Rinchen was arrested during the Stalinist purges in Mongolia as a "pan-Mongolist Japanese spy" and a counter-revolutionary.
 He was named as a ringleader by Khorloogiin Choibalsan and sentenced to death in April 1939, but in December 1941 had his sentence reduced to 10 years' imprisonment.
 On 30 March 1942, he was released at Choibalsan's behest to live under supervision in Ulaanbaatar, where he became literary secretary of the Mongolian People's Revolutionary Party (MPRP) and an editor of the party paper Ünen with Tsendiin Damdinsüren, with whom he often disagreed.